Behaviour Change Bootcamps

 Through a combination of weekly tasks, webinars and workshops, the teams then develop a live roadmap or workplan of completed and future activities to support the implementation of behaviour change projects relevant to their work areas.

-Throughout the Bootcamps, teams are supported by BWA’s friendly and accessible training team.
+Throughout the Bootcamps, teams are supported by BehaviourWorks Australia's training team.

 While each Bootcamp is tailored to the organisation's needs in terms of content, methods of delivery and timelines, they typically run between eight and 12 weeks and involve up to 20 participants.